Digital Transformation

 Wearable biosensors are another technology used in hospitals.
 These allow providers across the world to monitor patients and administer proactive care.
 These sensors are worn on the body and monitor vital health signs like temperature and heart rate to give healthcare providers more information and insights on the progression of diseases, illnesses, and overall health.

-These biosensors helped the world track the spread of COVID-19 by monitoring patients to detect symptoms and other signs of the virus.
+In fact, it was just a few years ago when biosensors helped the world track the spread of COVID-19 by monitoring patients to detect symptoms and other signs of the virus.
 Medical staff could monitor patient data thanks to the devices and avoid unnecessary exposure.

 2. Telehealth and Remote Care